d-ries/linux-essentials/11_automation/01_course.md

 student@linux-ess:~$ bash datefile.sh
 File 2022-11-11-superfile created/touched in homedir.
 ```
-?> Mind that if we ask for the value of a variable by putting a dollar sign in front (eg. `echo $createdate`).
-But when we put text right after the variable without a space in between, we almost always have to put the variable within boundaries with the curly brackets (eg. `echo ${createdate}superfile` )
+?> Mind that if we ask for the value of a variable we put a dollar sign in front of its name (eg. `echo $createdate`).
+When we put text right after the variable without a space in between, we almost always have to put the variable within boundaries with the curly brackets (eg. `echo ${createdate}superfile` )

 #### Reading user input
 Sometimes it can be helpful to ask for user input.
 We place the answer of the user in a variable, so that we can reuse it later on in the script: